Mahanagar Telephone Nigam Limited: Broadband and FTTH

 MTNL is the largest ISP in Mumbai and Delhi (in terms of market share), and the third largest ISP in India though it has presence just in two circles.
 MTNL provides TriBand Internet services through dialup and DSL.
 It provides games on demand, video on demand, and IPTV services in India through TriBand.
 TriBand is targeted at homes and small businesses.

-MTNL began offering fibre-to-the-home (FTTH) triple play (voice, video, and data) high speed broadband service in Delhi on 9 November 2011.
+MTNL began offering fibre-to-the-home (FTTH) triple play (voice, video, and data) high-speed broadband service in Delhi on 9 November 2011.
 FTTH, with core network speed up to 1 Gbit/s, was launched in Mumbai on 1 March 2012.
-MTNL FTTH Broadband offers several services based on triple play services like IPTV, HDTV, 3DTV, video on demand, bandwidth on demand, instant video conferencing, interactive gaming and several other value added services.
+MTNL FTTH Broadband offers several services based on triple play services like IPTV, HDTV, 3DTV, video on demand, bandwidth on demand, instant video conferencing, interactive gaming, and several other value-added services.

 In 2004, telecom regulator TRAI mandated a minimum speed of 256 kbit/s for all broadband connections.
 MTNL increased the minimum speed of all its broadband plans to 512 kbit/s from existing 256 kbit/s, effective 26 January 2012, becoming the first ISP in India to opt for a minimum broadband speed from 256 kbit/s to 512 kbit/s, without any mandatory regulation.
 On 12 November 2013, MTNL announced that it would upgrade the speed of all its existing unlimited broadband plans in Mumbai to a minimum of 1 Mbit/s, at no additional cost.

 MTNL also provides other services such as VPN, VOIP, and leased lines through BSNL and VSNL.

 Mahanagar Telephone Mauritius Limited (MTML)

-MTNL has set up a wholly owned subsidiary called Mahanagar Telephone Mauritius Limited (MTML) in Mauritius, providing mobile and international long distance services.
+MTNL has set up a wholly owned subsidiary called Mahanagar Telephone Mauritius Limited (MTML) in Mauritius, providing mobile and international long-distance services.
 MTML is the second operator in Mauritius.
 Necessary licenses were obtained in January 2004.
 MTML has already started its ILD & CDMA based basic services in Mauritius.
 In Mauritius, 44,312 telephone connections are operational from a total switching capacity of 50,000.
 Moreover, through joint ventures with local telecommunications providers, MTML planned to offer Internet access through its wireless network by February 2009.

 Merger with BSNL

-On the 23rd day of October 2019, the Government of India announced revival package for BSNL and MTNL which includes monetising assets, raising funds, TD-LTE spectrum, voluntary retirement scheme for employees.
-Apart from package, Ministry of Communications decided to merge of MTNL with Bharat Sanchar Nigam Limited.
-Pending this, MTNL will be subsidiary of BSNL.
+On 23 October 2019, the Government of India announced a revival package for BSNL and MTNL, which includes monetising assets, raising funds, TD-LTE spectrum, voluntary retirement scheme for employees.
+Apart from the package, Ministry of Communications decided to merge MTNL with Bharat Sanchar Nigam Limited.
+Pending this, MTNL will be a subsidiary of BSNL.

-Joint Ventures
+Joint ventures

 MTNL-STPI IT Services Limited

-MTNL-STPI IT Services Ltd. is a 50:50 joint venture between Software Technology Parks of India (STPI) and Mahanagar Telephone Nigam Limited, (MTNL).
+MTNL-STPI IT Services Ltd. is a 50:50 joint venture between Software Technology Parks of India (STPI) and Mahanagar Telephone Nigam Limited (MTNL).